Laurel Glen Mausoleum-Laurel Hall

 Laurel Hall and the Laurel Glen Mausoleum form a historic estate property on Vermont Route 103 in Shrewsbury, Vermont.
-Built between 1880 and 1882, the estate includes examples of high style Queen Anne architecture in the main house and some outbuildings, and includes a distinctive Egyptian Revival mausoleum, all built by John Porter Bowman, a prominent local businessman.
+Built between 1880 and 1882, the estate includes examples of high-style Queen Anne architecture in the main house and some outbuildings, and includes a distinctive Egyptian Revival mausoleum, all built by John Porter Bowman, a prominent local businessman.
 The properties were listed on the National Register of Historic Places in 1998.
+The properties are overseen by the Laurel Glen Cemetery Association of 1894, which is an independent 501(c)(3); Laurel Glen is not part of the Shrewsbury Historical Society.

 Description and history

 The Laurel Hall estate is located astride Route 103, just south of the village of Cuttingsville.
-The property includes a main house and carriage barn on landscaped grounds on the west side of the road, and a caretakers house, conservatory, and mausoleum on the east side.
+The property includes a main house and carriage barn on landscaped grounds on the west side of the road, and a caretaker's house, conservatory, and mausoleum on the east side.
 The main house is a large 2 1/2-story wood-frame building, with complex massing and roof line typical of the Queen Anne period.
 Prominent features include a three-story tower with elaborate trim and balconies on the upper levels, and a full-width porch extending across the front.
 The house stands at the back of a landscaped semicircular drive, with marble fenceposts at its entrances.
 The carriage barn, located near the southern end of the loop, is decorated in a manner similar to the house.

 Roughly opposite the house on the west side of Route 103 stands the mausoleum, set raised above the roadway, with a dressed ashlar granite retaining wall below.
-It is a rectangular structure with walls that slope inward, and are capped by a gabled roof.
+It is a rectangular structure with walls that slope inward and are capped by a gabled roof.
 The entrance faces the road, set in a rectangular opening with curved corners.
 Stairs ascend from the sides to reach it, with an urned railing wall in front.
 Similar urn-like decorations adorn both the roof of the mausoleum and the retaining wall in front of it.

 John Porter Bowman, for whom Laurel Hall was built, was a native of Clarendon who made a fortune in the tanning and leather industry, supplying the Union Army during the American Civil War.
-Two of his daughters died young (in 1854 and 1879) and his wife died in 1880.
+Two of his daughters died young (in 1854 and 1879), and his wife died in 1880.
 The grief-stricken Bowman had the mausoleum built as a memorial to them in 1880, and it was an instant sensation and tourist attraction.
-Laurel Hall was built to a design by G.B.
+Laurel Hall was built from a design by renowned architect and funerary artist, G.B.
 Croff, and was his summer residence and retirement home until his death in 1891.